 Leftover Recipe Ideas

 If you want something a little snazzier to do with your leftovers, try one of these creative ways to eat your garlic bread.

-- Garlic Bread Sandwich– make your favorite turkey or ham sandwich between slices of this garlic bread.
+- Garlic Bread Meatball Sub– make your favorite turkey or ham sandwich between slices of this garlic bread.
 You may never want to eat it any other way again!

 - Smothered Garlic Bread– Make baked Pesto Chicken, or Garlic Chicken and then serve it right on top of the garlic bread with a big scoop of sauce.

 - Garlic Bread Salad– combine chopped lettuce, cubed chicken, tomatoes, cucumbers, and any other veggies, Heat and cube your garlic bread and then toss the salad with balsamic vinaigrette.

 Dinner Ideas to Pair with Garlic Bread